tholonia/iching_cli/book/v2/markdown/hexagram_31.md

 ##### *Newton's Insights into Gravitational Resonance*

 #### In the 17th century, Isaac Newton's contemplation of an apple falling from a tree led him to a monumental epiphany.
 It wasn't merely the fall of the apple that intrigued Newton but the concept of unseen forces shaping the universe.
 He perceived gravity not as an isolated occurrence but as part of a grand cosmic resonance.
 The unseen pull that directed the apple downward also governed the heavens, uniting terrestrial and celestial mechanics (Emergence).
-By observing the moon's orbit, Newton formulated his theory of universal gravitation—a fundamental law that illustrated the mutual attraction between masses (Formation).
+By observing the moon's orbit, Newton formulated his theory of universal gravitation, a fundamental law that illustrated the mutual attraction between masses (Formation).
 This elegant principle confronted the rigid skepticism of his contemporaries (Conflict).
 Despite resistance, Newton's dedication propelled him to refine his theories, resulting in the seminal work, 'Principia Mathematica' (Manifestation).
 This masterful text unified the physics of the earth and sky, demonstrating a profound mastery of natural laws (Mastery).
 His legacy transcended scientific boundaries, embedding the concept of gravitational resonance into the human understanding of the universe (Transcendence).
 Newton's work transformed the mere observation of falling fruit into a universal symphony, revealing the interconnected tapestry of existence.

 <div style="font-size: 8pt;font-style:italic">Source: Isaac Newton's 'Philosophiæ Naturalis Principia Mathematica', Biographies of Isaac Newton: 'Isaac Newton' by James Gleick</div>